Are you anxious about the possible burden it may cause?

 Are there alternatives aside from getting a loan?

-You may not need to apply for a loan if you have family or friends who are willing to lend you for no cost or a minimal interest rate.
+You may not need to apply for installment loans if you have family or friends who are willing to lend you for no cost or a minimal interest rate.
 You can save interest expenses this way.

 Convince them why should they let you borrow their money.
 Discuss the purpose and the payment terms.
 If you borrow from friends and family, there is less pressure, fewer worries, less documentation, and fewer hassles!